Sonnet 485

 I hear him ride behind me in the dark,

-The hoof beats gaining, mounting ever fast;
+The hoof beats gaining, closing ever fast;

 His black horse silhouettes at lightning’s spark

-And on it’s back, the rider, shadow cast.
+And on its back, the rider, shadow cast.

 His form has dogged my journey since I left